OleMussmann/docker-stacks/README.md

 isbjornlabs/[NAME]-notebook-cuda[CUDA_VERSION][:TAG]
 ```

-The `experimental` version of the `fastai` notebook, based on CUDA `10.1` is thus called: `isbjornlabs/fastai-notebook-cuda10.1:experimental`.
+The `experimental` version of the `fastai` notebook, based on CUDA `10.0` is thus called: `isbjornlabs/fastai-notebook-cuda10.0:experimental`.

 The version-pinned version from `2019-05-06` of the `mxnet` notebook, based on CUDA `9.2` is thus called: `isbjornlabs/mxnet-notebook-cuda9.2:2019-05-06`.

-The `latest` version of the version-pinned `tensorflow` notebook, based on CUDA `10.0` is thus called: `isbjornlabs/tensorflow-notebook-cuda10.0:latest`.
-The latest tag can be omitted for the short version: `isbjornlabs/tensorflow-notebook-cuda10.0`
+The `latest` version of the version-pinned `scipy` notebook, based on CUDA `10.1` is thus called: `isbjornlabs/scipy-notebook-cuda10.1:latest`.
+The latest tag can be omitted for the short version: `isbjornlabs/scipy-notebook-cuda10.1`

 #### Image Tables
 Not all versions are compatible with each other.
 Consult the tables below to see which notebooks are buildable.